gargpriyank/IBM-Edge-Workshop/docs/helloworld-app.md

 hzn register --policy node.policy.json
 ```

-4) When the registration completes, use the following command to review the Node Policy:
+4) When the registration completes, use the following command to review the Node policy.

 ```markdown
 hzn policy list
 ```

-5) Validate the service container is running in `docker` on the edge node.
+5) Validate the helloworld service container is running in `docker` on the edge node.

 ```markdown
 docker ps